-When you receive your final grades for all mandatory courses in a program, you may request your Certificate.
-Click here for a Certificate Request Form.
+When you receive your final grades for all the courses in the program, you may apply for your Certificate.
+Click here for more information.

 Program Learning Outcomes

-- Students will understand the language and terminology in a health-care setting and gain proficiency in medical terminology pronunciation
+- Students will understand the language and terminology of a health-care setting and gain proficiency in medical terminology pronunciation

 - Students will understand common medical conditions and medical test